fiskaltrust/faq/qna/DE-fiskaltrust-sandbox.md

 ## Answer

 We offer a test system called sandbox.
 The sandbox is fully functional just like our live system.
-Depending on the country, it can be reached via the following URLs:
+Depending on the country, it can be reached via the following URL:

 - Germany: https://portal-sandbox.fiskaltrust.de